shumway/phonephysics/README.md

 ## Current State

-I am starting the public repo in 2016 to share my work with anyone who is interested in using it.
+I am starting this public repo in 2016 to share my work with anyone who is interested in using it.
 Currently the material is on a wordpress blog, http://phonephysics.wordpress.com, and I am migrating the data over to GitHub to make it easier for people to reuse or